amitxv/PC-Tuning/docs/post-install.md

 ## Disable Residual Scheduled Tasks

 Open PowerShell and enter the command below to disable various scheduled tasks.
 This is useful if you would like finer control as to what runs on your OS in the background.
-Ignore any errors.

 ```powershell
 C:\bin\scripts\disable-scheduled-tasks.ps1